thesoul214/typescript-cheatsheet/README.md

   }
 ```

-In this example, we've code splitted all our worker math-related functions into a namespace called `MyMath`. `MyMath` has also been code splitted into two different namespaces called `Circle` and `Rectangle`, which belong to the `circleMath.ts` and `rectangleMath.ts` files respectively.
+In this example, we"ve code splitted all our worker math-related functions into a namespace called `MyMath`. `MyMath` has also been code splitted into two different namespaces called `Circle` and `Rectangle`, which belong to the `circleMath.ts` and `rectangleMath.ts` files respectively.

 Running the following code in `app.ts` will result in: